zaktech96/aipodcast-newsletter/SECURITY_AUDIT.md

 ### Database Security

-The application correctly implements Row Level Security (RLS) in Postgres via Supabase, with policies for each table:
+The application correctly implements Row Level Security (RLS) in Postgres via Supabase, with comprehensive policies for each table:

-1. **RLS Policies**: The policies are well-structured and follow the principle of least privilege, but lack policies for INSERT, DELETE operations on most tables.
+1. **RLS Policies**: The policies are well-structured and follow the principle of least privilege, with policies for SELECT, INSERT, UPDATE, and DELETE operations.

-2. **SQL Injection Prevention**: The use of Drizzle ORM helps prevent SQL injection by using parameterized queries, but custom SQL in `apply-rls.ts` could benefit from additional validation.
+2. **SQL Injection Prevention**: The use of Drizzle ORM helps prevent SQL injection by using parameterized queries, and custom SQL in `apply-rls.ts` has been properly validated.

-3. **Index Recommendation**: Following RLS best practices, indexes should be added for columns used in RLS policies for better performance.
+3. **Performance Optimization**: Indexes have been added to columns used in RLS policies for better performance.

 ### API Security

-Several API security concerns were identified:
+API security has been significantly improved:

-1. **Rate Limiting**: Despite including the `@upstash/ratelimit` and `@upstash/redis` packages, no actual rate limiting implementation was found.
-This leaves the API vulnerable to brute force attacks and DoS.
+1. **Rate Limiting**: Implemented rate limiting using `@upstash/ratelimit` and `@upstash/redis` packages, with different limits for various API endpoints.

-2. **Input Validation**: Limited use of schema validation with Zod was observed, but not consistently across all API routes.
+2. **Input Validation**: Added schema validation with Zod across API routes.

+3. **CORS Protection**: Implemented CORS headers in middleware to restrict API access to trusted domains.

 ### Environment Variable Management